 One of the most enriching experiences during your stay in Chile can be volunteering.
-International students have the opportunity to collaborate with different governmental and non-governmental organizations through volunteer work during their time at PUCV.
-It is important to note that these activities do NOT carry academic credit through PUCV.
+International students have the opportunity to collaborate with different governmental and nongovernmental organizations through volunteer work during their time at PUCV.
+These activities do NOT carry academic credit through PUCV.
 However, you may apply to complete your service-learning requirement through UW-Eau Claire.
 For more information, visit www.uwec.edu/sl.
 Volunteer opportunities in Valparaíso and Viña del Mar include: